 Some people react the first time they eat Quorn, while some react only after building up a sensitivity.
-At least two deaths have been linked to Quorn.
+Two deaths have been linked to Quorn.
 The parents of an 11-year-old California boy sued the maker of Quorn in March 2015.

 Medical studies have proven that Quorn's fungal ingredient is an allergen, but the U.S. Food and Drug Administration and the United Kingdom's Food Standards Agency still allow its sale.
 All of us at CSPI have heard from more than 2,000 consumers in Europe, the United States, and Australia/New Zealand who suffered reactions to Quorn.